madrecha/pulse/README.md

 * 🏷️ **Client tagging** – Tag clients and filter chats easily.
 * 📤 **Export messages** – Export chat data to Excel for analysis or backup.
 * 👥 **Multi-user access** – One WhatsApp session, accessible to **up to 200 users** in your office.

+Since we don't use official WhatsApp API
+* No per message charges
+* No need to approve message templates
+* You can continue to use your WhatApp / WhatsApp business mobile app and also Desktop/Web app

 > ⚠️ Note: Jamku Pulse is still in **Beta**.
 Not all features may be available yet.